gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Thokmay reluctantly takes off his mask
         *   Noxy wonders if he wears it to hide his scars
         *   Introduces herself
+        *   She asks if he enjoyed his breakfast (awkward attempt to make conversation)
+        *   Thokmay: "Yes." (glance at Dorbu, then repeats) "I particularly liked the peppers."
     *   Noxy, Thokmay, and Kulbinder leave
         *   A few moments later, Kulbinder leaves the children
         *   "I explored overnight.
 I want to have a closer look at the forest."